Trump softens rhetoric after Iranian missile attacks, says Tehran appears to be 'standing down'

 While the rhetoric softened, two rockets fell in Baghdad’s heavily fortified Green Zone, causing no casualties, the Iraqi military said.
 There was no immediate claim of responsibility.

-Democratic U.S. lawmakers and some Republicans said administration officials had not provided evidence in classified briefings on Wednesday to back up assertions by Trump and military commanders that Soleimani had posed an “imminent threat” to the United States.
+U.S. Democratic lawmakers and some Republicans said administration officials had not provided evidence in classified briefings to back up Trump’s assertion that Soleimani had posed an “imminent” threat to the United States.

 House of Representatives Speaker Nancy Pelosi said the Democratic-led chamber would vote on a resolution intended to limit his military actions against Iran.